Good to know

 Ice skates for indoor and outdoor use

-A pair of quality ice skates is a good investment because they are suitable for many different sports and if you handle them properly, you can use them for years.
+Quality ice skates are a good investment because they are suitable for many different sports and if you handle them properly, you can use them for years.
 You can use your ice skates outside on frozen lakes and canals during the winter, and when the weather gets warmer you can bring them to your local indoor skating rink.

 Worth knowing about ice skates - blade and boot

 Because ice skates don’t have braking devices, the blade must operate as both a braking and gliding device.
 If the blade is very sharp, you will be able to skate really fast and make hard brakes.
 Most blades are made of steel.
 To maintain the properties of the blade, it is important to properly and regularly sharpen them.
 If not done properly and often enough, the quality of the ice skates will be impaired over time.

 Earlier the blades were simply fastened to a pair of normal boots to create a pair of skates, but today the ice skate boot has become an important part of what makes a good skate.
 The boots are available with more or less ankle support.
 Just like roller skates, more support means less flexibility and vice versa.
 The ice skates are available with an extra lining made of a water resistant material to keep your feet warm and dry.

 The history of ice skates